 Annual Innovation and Improvement Report

 The Contractor shall report in an Agency approved format on work done to advance innovative ideas and achieve improvements throughout SAL.
-These reports should highlight work done by the Contractor to move toward the Agency’s future goals and improve the child welfare program.
+These reports shall highlight work done by the Contractor to move toward the Agency’s future goals and improve the child welfare program.
 This report shall include a detailed explanation of:

 Proactive and innovative tactics used in the delivery of SAL.